Lufthansa threatened with strikes as union rejects wage offer

-FRANKFURT, April 17 Deutsche Lufthansa was threatened with a second round of strikes as labour union Verdi, representing thousands of staff at the airline, rejected as "unacceptable" an offer for wage increases from the company.
+FRANKFURT Deutsche Lufthansa (LHAG.DE) was threatened with a second round of strikes as labour union Verdi, representing thousands of staff at the airline, rejected as "unacceptable" an offer for wage increases from the company.

 Lufthansa offered to raise salaries by 1.2 percent from October this year and a further 0.5 percent a year later, in a deal that would run for 29 months and would not contain job guarantees, a spokeswoman for Verdi said on Wednesday.